Narayanan1012/vinnodrive/README.md

 # VinnoDrive

-A simple and secure file storage application that allows users to upload, view, download, and delete files.
+A simple file storage application that allows users to upload, view, download, and delete files.

 ![VinnoDrive Screenshot](image.png)